The partial K function: Discussion

 \section{Discussion}

 In this paper, we proposed the partial $K$ function, an extension of the usual $K$ function which accounts for some effects of the other processes involved in the system of interest.
-The partial $K$ function is easy to compute, non-parametric, and we have boundary corrections for non-rectangular domains.
-Furthermore, we can easily include covariate information by treating them as random fields, which can be incorporated into the same methodology.
-This technique provides a powerful additional tool for understanding the interactions between multiple point processes, complementing the existing approaches.
+The partial $K$ function is non-parametric, computationally efficient, and has a spatial interpretation analogous to that of the usual $K$ function.
+It therefore provides a useful additional tool for exploring interactions in multivariate point pattern data.

-However, as with any statistical technique, there are limitations.
-Internally, the partial $K$ function is based on linear prediction, which is not particularly natural for non-negative quantities (such as random measures).
-As we observe more processes, obtaining well-conditioned estimates of the coherence and partial coherence, and thus estimating the partial K becomes for challenging (see e.g. \cite{walden2000unified}).
-This remains an outstanding problem.
-Additionally, it is important to develop null resampling methods, which is a difficult problem for any point process statistic.
-Furthermore, our current estimator uses anisotropic spectral estimates, meaning that it can be interpreted as an isotropic summary of potentially anisotropic processes.
-If we are confident that processes are isotropic, then it may be better to first average spectral estimates rotationally before computing partial spectra and partial $K$ functions.

-In summary, the partial $K$ function (and other derived quantities) provide useful additional tools for exploring point pattern data.
-By accounting for the other kinds of points present in an observational area, we are able to uncover structures that can be hidden from traditional techniques.
-Combined with a meaningful spatial interpretation which we develop in this paper, these new partial techniques neatly complement the existing techniques, with the potential to help understand and identify dependence structures in complicated multivariate point patterns.
+There are nevertheless several important limitations.
+First, the method is based on linear prediction and second-order structure, and so it is not a conditional notion of dependence.
+In particular, partial $K$ functions cannot in general be interpreted as detecting conditional orthogonality or conditional independence.
+Second, as the number of processes increases, obtaining stable estimates of the spectral matrix and its inverse becomes more challenging \citep{walden2000unified}.
+Third, null resampling methods for these partial statistics remain an open problem.

+We also assume that the processes are jointly homogeneous.
+Care is therefore needed when interpreting the results, since unobserved large-scale covariates may still induce structure that is not accounted for.
+At the same time, inhomogeneous methods are not without drawbacks: they require estimation of the intensity function, which can introduce additional variability and sensitivity to the choice of intensity estimator \citep[for example]{baddeley2000non,henrys2009inference}.
+The partial $K$ function should therefore be viewed as complementary to inhomogeneous methods rather than as a replacement for them.
+Covariate information can also be incorporated into the present framework by treating covariates as random fields, allowing some aspects of inhomogeneity to be addressed within the same methodology \citep{grainger2025spectral}.

+There are several natural directions for further work.
+One is an extension to marked point processes, where analogous partial summaries could be constructed using the corresponding marked spectral quantities.
+Another is the development of anisotropic partial $K$ functions, obtained by replacing the isotropic ball with more general directional sets \citep[for example]{moller2016cylindrical} and using the corresponding Fourier inversion formula.
+Both extensions fit naturally within the framework developed here and would broaden the range of applications of the method.